Workshop Abstracts: 2019 SoCAL PKAL Conference

 Presenters: Janice Hudgings, Pomona College and Darryl Yong, Harvey Mudd

-This workshop is a space in which participants can apply what they have learned at the conference in one of their classes.
-For example, after learning about bias, privilege, and equity issues, how would one take those theoretical ideas and apply them in an actual classroom?
+This workshop is a space in which participants can translate ideas about teaching in more equitable and inclusive ways into practice.
 Come join us in a community with like-minded peers wrestling with similar questions and sharing ideas and classroom practices.
-By the end of the workshop, participants will develop a concrete plan for a reform that they plan to implement in a course.
+By the end of the workshop, participants will develop some possible strategies for reforms that they plan to implement in a course.

 2. Aligning Faculty Work with Systemic Change: Making Teaching Matter in the Academy